MerlinR/CLI_notes/README.md

 # CLI Notes
-Simple cli note tool and orgniser.
-Using Markdown for human readable and easily createable note files.
+Simple cli note tool and organiser.
+Using Markdown for human readable and easily creatable note files.

 ## Usage
 mknotes NOTE_name                      Outputs the notes